hzw1199/xml2axml/README.md

 ```

 Note
-This project is based on [This project](https://github.com/l741589/xml2axml)
+The project is based on [This project](https://github.com/l741589/xml2axml)